gsoft-inc/sg-orbit/README.md

 ### Monorepo

-This project repository is managed as a monorepo that is composed of many NPM packages.
+This project repository is managed as a monorepo that is composed of many npm packages.

 For more information on monorepo: